elazsyahranie/talkagram_v2_api_gateway/README.md

 Nest is [MIT licensed](https://github.com/nestjs/nest/blob/master/LICENSE).

-## Some notes
+## Some notes on Prisma
+- `npx prisma init`
+  This will execute three things:
+  - Creates a new directory called prisma that contains a file called schema.prisma, which contains the Prisma Schema with your database connection variable and schema models.
+  - Sets the datasource to PostgreSQL and the output to a custom location, respectively.
+  - Creates the .env file in the root directory of the project, which is used for defining environment variables (such as your database connection)

-`npx prisma migrate dev --name` or `npx prisma migrate dev --name` to migrate `npx prisma generate` automatically generate models based on the schema.prisma
+Afterwards, you can execute `npx prisma migrate dev --name` or `npx prisma migrate dev --name [name]` to create migrations (and automatically execute them) based on the schema.prisma file

+- `npx prisma generate` generates the prisma client file

+### On migrations
+You would only need to edit your `prisma.schema` file, and then enter `npx prisma generate` to generate